lql-team/TSDM/README.md

 ### Test demo
 If you wang to run the demo, please run "python3 test.py --sequence n".
 Here, n ranges {1,2,3}.

+### Acknowlege
+Thanks to SiamRPN++, it is the core of our model. arxiv.org/pdf/1812.11703.pdf

 ### Others
 I will always update and maintain this repository.